Denial Management in Healthcare: Benefits, Strategies & Key Trends

 “the lack of catch-up in healthcare around using automation and technology.
 We have many archaic workflows, and we still use fax machines regularly.
 Some practices still operate on paper systems.
 We're not anywhere close to where other industries are.
 You can check in at an airline on your phone, pay for your bag, print your tag, do all of that before you even get to the airport.”

-The rate of change in the healthcare industry juxtaposed with a debilitating staffing shortage has prompted organizations to depend more on technology to get critical RCM administrative tasks completed.
+The rate of change in the healthcare industry juxtaposed with a debilitating revenue cycle management staffing shortage has prompted organizations to depend more on technology to get critical RCM administrative tasks completed.

 Healthcare leaders are unanimous in urging providers to adopt technical solutions.